In This Article

-If you're on a hair-growth kick, chances are you've heard of biotin, a vitamin that's widely used in over-the-counter medications that promote fast hair and nail growth.
+If you're on a hair-growth kick, chances are you've heard of biotin, a vitamin that's widely used in over-the-counter products and supplements meant to promote fast hair and nail growth.
 What you might not be aware of is the lack of scientific proof as to how well biotin actually works.
-There have been case reports supporting the growth claims, but as of yet, no high-quality studies performed by reputable organizations to support hair growth claims.
-Lack of proof aside, however, you'll find plenty of women willing to pop a pill (or two) to gain inches of hair more quickly than they supposedly would without it.
+As of yet, there have been no high-quality studies performed by reputable organizations to support hair growth claims.
+Lack of proof aside, you'll find plenty of women willing to try it out to grow their hair quickly.

-As with any supplements, there are good and bad points, so what are the pros and cons of taking biotin in a quest for longer hair?
+As with any supplement, there are good and bad points, so what are the pros and cons of taking biotin in a quest for longer hair?
 We spoke to dermatologists Christina Weng and Juliya Fisher as well as trichologist William Gaunitz, to get the details on the pros and cons of the water-soluble vitamin.